AeneasG/mosquitto-wasm/README-compiling.md

 The current tradeoffs are as follows:
 * Certificates must be embedded at compile-time and are loaded from buffers instead of the filesystem
 * Configuration must be embedded at compile-time and is loaded from a buffer
+* ACL must be embedded at compile time
 * Persistency is supported, but only on the untrusted file system (use of IFPS is not implemented)

 Further, there are some features not working as expected compared to the native version, i.e.